MUSC Student Handbook

 If you have any questions about the system, call Public Safety at 792-2261.
 For additional information about the capabilities and services of the Department of Public Safety, visit us on the internet at http://www.musc.edu/publicsafety.

 St. Luke’s Chapel, located at the corner of Ashley Avenue and Bee Street, was originally part of a federal arsenal built between 1825 and 1832.
 Through the dedication and vision of The Reverend Anthony Toomer Porter, the school that would become the Porter Military Academy was moved to the site in 1879, and an artillery shed was later converted into the Chapel and named St. Timothy Chapel.
 The building served Porter students from 1883 until 1965 when the Medical College (now Medical University) of South Carolina took possession of the property.
 The Chapel was rededicated on April 17, 1966, and renamed for St. Luke, the physician.
-After its near-destruction by Hurricane Hugo, St. Luke’s Chapel was restored and rededicated on February 10, 1994, affirming MUSC’s commitment to healthcare and health education as an art with spiritual, ethical, emotional, and relational components.
+After its near-destruction by Hurricane Hugo in 1989, St. Luke’s Chapel was restored and rededicated on February 10, 1994, affirming MUSC’s commitment to healthcare and health education as an art with spiritual, ethical, emotional, and relational components.
 The tracker organ is dedicated to the memory of Margaret S. Metcalf by her husband, Professor Isaac S.H.
 (Ted) Metcalf, who was a member of the University faculty.
 The organ’s pipe shade carvings are symbolic of the healing arts and also depict South Carolina lowcountry flora and fauna.

 This historic, non-denominational chapel serves as a location for numerous weddings.
 The Chapel also serves as a hall for religious and devotional services, convocations, white coat ceremonies, stethoscope ceremonies, awards ceremonies, concerts, memorial services, funerals, lectures and other activities.
 It is available to all recognized campus organizations and individual students, faculty, and staff for specific functions and to the general public as well.
 Approximately 100 weddings are held in the Chapel each year.
 The wedding reservation fee varies, with MUSC students receiving a significant discount.
 “St. Luke’s Recital Series” is presented at 12:15 each Tuesday September through December and February through April.
 This series of free weekly concerts is presented through the generosity of members of the American Guild of Organists and friends.